Kettyolaanu Ente Malakha

 Kettyolaanu Ente Malakha (also reported as Kettiyolaanu Ente Malakha) is a 2019 Indian Malayalam-language romantic drama film directed by Nissam Basheer (in his directorial debut), written by Aji Peter Thankam, and produced by Magic Frames.
-It stars Asif Ali and Veena Nandakumar, Jaffar Idukki, Basil Joseph and Shine Tom Chacko in the supporting roles.
+It stars Asif Ali and Veena Nandakumar, Jaffar Idukki, Basil Joseph in the supporting roles.
 William Francis composed the film's music.
 The plot follows newly wed Sleevachan and Rincy as they begin their married life.

 Kettyolaanu Ente Malakha was released in theatres on 22 November 2019.
 The film received positive reviews from critics and was a commercial success at the box office.

 Plot

 Sleevachan, an organic farmer lives with his mother in a village.
 Despite being over 30 years he has not shown an interest in marriage.
 Once when he returns home from work, he finds his mother fainted and lying on the kitchen floor.
 Realising that there should be someone around in the house with his mother while he is away, he decides to get married.

 He marries Rincy in an arranged marriage.
 Since, Sleevachan has not much socialised with women and stays a virgin, he is nervous to approach Rincy for making love.
 Rincy is comfortable and supportive when Sleevachan tries to make an advance, but he draws back.
 Each night, Sleevachan makes excuses to stay away from home.
 Rincy begins to suspect Sleevachan is deliberately avoiding her and, when asked, he avoids her question.

 While hanging out with friends, Sleevachan hears them saying that wives have high regards for husbands who has shown them good physical potential during sex.
 On that night, a drunk Sleevachan starts doing sex on a sleeping Rincy and it accidentally becomes a rape.
 She gets hospitalized and treated.
 Sleevachan returns to his senses and realises his mistake.
 Rincy is heartbroken and tells Sleevachan that she does not want to continue their marriage and asks him to take her back to her home.

 In the following days, Sleevachan tries to rectify and reconcile by going out of his way to help Rincy.
 She, however keeps quiet and discourages him.
 On the night they part away, Rincy tells she forgives Sleevachan and they decide to remain as a couple, and have sex that night.
 The credits roll by showing the clips of their honeymoon.